Collagen is making its way into many of our skincare products and supplements.

 When taking a supplement, you should always ensure that you are giving your body exactly what it needs.

-Collagen supplements are not a form of complete protein, so you should make sure that you are taking a product that meets the requirements of your body.
+But it is important to remember that collagen supplements are not a form of complete protein, so you should make sure that you are taking a product that meets the requirements of your body.

 Always take care in introducing a new supplement into your diet.